Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Where to Start This Scenic Journey?

-However, if you don’t have much time to spend at Oirase Gorge and want to cut the required travel time through the gorge by half, click HERE for more information on bike rental services available.
+If you don’t have much time to spend at Oirase Gorge and want to cut the required travel time through the gorge by half, you can rent a bicycle.
+Refer to HERE for more information on bicycle rental services available.

-Tip: We highly recommend you utilize the toilet facility at Oirase Stream Museum before you start trekking the gorge.
-The next spot where you can do your business won’t be available until you reach Ishigedo Rest Area (5 km/1 hour away)…
+☛ We highly recommend using the toilet facilities at Oirase Stream Museum before you start trekking the gorge.
+The next spot where you can do your business won’t be available until you reach Ishigedo Rest Area (5 km/1 hour away).

-Long sleeves, long pants, and non-slippery shoes are, needless to say.
-Apart from the hot summer months (July and August), due to the significant differences in temperature compared to cities in Aomori prefecture, you might find that bringing a piece of thick clothes will come in handy.
+Long sleeves, long pants, and non-slippery shoes are essential.
+Apart from the hot summer months (July and August), due to the significant temperature differences compared to cities in Aomori Prefecture, bringing a piece of thick clothing will come in handy.
 Also, the following list of items should give you a better experience at Oirase Gorge:

 • Water